-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your plan premiums (if any), and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some other services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$5,000, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
-However, you must continue to pay your plan premium (if any) and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+• Your combined maximum out-of-pocket amount is \$5,200.
+This is the most you pay during the calendar year for covered plan services received from both in-network and out-of-network providers.
+The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
+(The amounts you pay for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
+These services are marked with an asterisk in the Medical Benefits Chart.)
+If you have paid \$5,200 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).